snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 3   1336775  123976.268985
 4   1888274  271186.199353
 ```
+**9. Comparison to the test set provided**

 ### Task 5: Implement standard modeling approaches for supervised learning problems
-Same data with Task 4 but we're going to fit a comparison using different model which is capable of capturing non-linear relationships and interactions, often resulting in better performance
+Same data with Task 4 but we're going to fit a comparison using different model, which is capable of capturing non-linear relationships and interactions, check if it result in better performance
 ```
 Random Forest Model Summary:
 Training data shape: (1200, 8)